 The baptism of an adult remembers that Jesus calls all of us to become disciples, to declare our trust in him and to follow his way.
 In this baptism, the individual declares his or her faith in Christ.
 The confirmation of young teenagers is their opportunity to affirm for themselves the vows that their parents made when they were baptized as infants.

 To have a child baptized, please sign up for Baptism Dinner and Class.
-The next class will be held Sunday, July 28, 2019, at 5:45 pm in the Fellowship Hall.
-Childcare is available if you'll let us know in advance that you need it.
+The next class will be held Sunday, October 20, 2019, at 5:45 pm in the Fellowship Hall.
+Childcare is available if requested one week in advance.

 This class will give you practical, hands-on ways to grow in your faith as a parent and to help your child grow into his or hers.
 In this class we will: